-Versalles knew that if he wanted to avoid a prescription, he had to clean up his diet, so he began eliminating clear offenders, like sugar and simple carbs.
+Versalles knew that if he wanted to avoid a prescription, he had to clean up his diet, so he began eliminating clear offenders such as sugar and simple carbs.

-This eating style is called intermittent fasting (IF), or time-restricted eating, and interest in it has been growing steadily over the past decade.
+This eating style is called intermittent fasting, or time-restricted eating, and interest in it has been growing steadily over the past decade.
 You can’t quite call it a diet, because it’s not about counting calories or avoiding specific foods.
 Instead, the focus is on how often you eat.

 Track the snacks, drinks, and meals of the average American over 24 hours, and you’ll find they feed within a 15-hour window.
 This means that if you eat breakfast is at 7 a.m., you’re likely still nibbling by 10 p.m.

-IF aims to shrink this eating window, by a few hours or even a few days.
+Intermittent fasting (IF) aims to shrink this eating window by a few hours or even a few days.

 In an era of 24-hour drive-thrus, plentiful snacks, and constant cues to stuff our face, IF works to impose a boundary around your eating time.
 Why would we want to constrain our freedom to eat whenever we’d like?
 Because traditional boundaries have dissolved.
 In 1977, eating opportunities (meals and snacks combined) averaged three per day.
 By 2003, that figure had grown to about six per day.

-Emerging science finds that eating as often as we currently do could be negatively impacting our health.
+Emerging science finds that eating as often as we currently do could be hurting our health.
 One of the most influential researchers with regard to IF is biologist Satchidananda Panda of the Salk Institute.

 In 2012, Panda’s team examined the eating patterns of two groups of mice: one had unlimited access to food, the other had its feeding time restricted to eight hours a day.
 Both groups consumed the same fat- and sugar-rich diet, but the mice that ate whenever they wanted became obese and sick, while the time-restricted mice didn’t.

-Animal studies don’t always reflect what will happen in people, but a study done with human subjects published earlier this year reveals a common theme: a group of prediabetic men was fed during a 12-hour daily window for five weeks.
+Animal studies don’t always reflect what will happen in people, but a study done with human subjects published in 2018 reveals a common theme: a group of prediabetic men was fed during a 12-hour daily window for five weeks.
 Later, they were fed the same meals but restricted to a six-hour window.
 The more restricted eating time resulted in improved insulin sensitivity, reduced levels of oxidative stress, and produced a 10-point drop in blood pressure.

 It’s also been successful for Versalles.
 Since he started IF, he’s lost 16 pounds and two inches off his waist.
 He says he has more energy, can think clearer, and his golf game has made noticeable improvements.
 His blood work has shown improvement, too.